CSGOrock/s1mple-vs-fREAKAZOID-ft-Stewie2k/README.md

     (voice) SileNt: That's what you answer..
     (voice) fREAKAZOID: You're such a baiter, dude.

-Here you can see again `s1mple` thinks he is talking to `fREAKAZOID`:
+Here you can see again `s1mple` thinks he is talking to `Stewie2k`:

     (voice) s1mple: Stewie, please STFU.
 Seriously.